SgtCoDFish/bedrock-bootstrap/foundation/README.md

 `x 0x80000000` dumps the memory at that address, which we can see is our `main` function above.
 We know we've loaded the file correctly into qemu.

 So we see our program is loaded correctly, and `info register pc` shows us that the board has defaulted `pc` to `0x1000`, and at that address there's actually an instruction already there which we didn't write!
-We can cheat and look up in the HiFive1 manual for clues as to what that instruction does, but this is actually a great opportunity to test something out!
+We can cheat and look up in the HiFive1 manual for clues as to what that instruction does, but this is actually a great opportunity to write our first machine code!

 ## Writing Raw Machine Code

 If we want to write in pure machine code, we'll need to be able to write raw bytes into a file.
 We'll come onto tooling for that later, but for now we can make do with a very quick solution.

 In `bootloader` there's a Python script which will dump raw binary into a file called "bootloader" in the same directory.
-The order looks "reversed" compared to the instructions we see above to account for endianness when we're writing to the file - gdb is showing us full hex values, which need to be written little-endian.
+The order looks "reversed" compared to the instructions we see above to account for endianness when we're writing to the file - gdb is showing us full hex values, which we need to write little-endian.

 ```bash
 $ python3 write_bootloader.py && hexdump bootloader